GoogleCloudPlatform/click-to-deploy/k8s/rabbitmq/README.md

 ### Access RabbitMQ service

-Get the external IP of the RabbitMQ service and visit the URL printed below in your browser.
+Get the external IP of the RabbitMQ service.

 ```
 SERVICE_IP=$(kubectl get \